hyperfiles-org/eigenrank/README.md

 ```

 **Overview of `calc_rank` **
-The `calc_rank` function is a core component of the EigenTrustContract on the NEAR platform.
+The `calc_rank` function is a core component of the Eigenrank contract.
 It is designed to calculate trust rankings for users within a social network based on their interactions.
-This method interacts with a specified social database contract to fetch interaction data and then processes this data to compute rankings based on the EigenTrust algorithm.
+This method interacts with the socialDB contract to fetch interaction data, process it, and compute rankings based on the Eigenrank algorithm.

 **Function Signature **
 ```rust